etendosoftware/docs/compiled_docs.md

 3. In the folder ```modules/com.etendoerp.bankingpool.es_es``` you will find the automatic translations.

-4. To apply the translation compile the enviroment
+4. To apply the translation, compile the enviroment
     ``` bash title="Terminal"
     ./gradlew update.database smartbuild --info
     ```